How to avoid head hopping in your novel

 can make it difficult for readers to get to know the viewpoint character(s)

 In general, Western readers are more impatient these days as they are used to consuming a lot of short-form content online, and they often want or expect deep immersion in a world, story and perspective.
-This keeps their attention.

-Now, a reader won’t tell you, ‘I hate this novel because of the head hopping.’
+Now, a reader won’t tell you, "I hate this novel because of the head hopping."
 Instead, you are likely to hear that the novel left them feeling dissatisfied, or that they couldn’t relate to the characters.

 Head hopping can manifest itself as MAJOR issues with POV in a novel (oftentimes with new writers), or as a kind of subtle but irritating slip (not uncommon with more experienced writers).

 Major issues with head hopping usually result from the author not having worked to maintain POV across a scene, chapter, or novel (switching POV mid-scene is not a good idea).
 Some authors find it very difficult to spot because they are so close to the text.
-But major head hopping is a serious issue that would almost certainly lead to an instant rejection if querying your manuscript with traditional publishers.
+But major head hopping is a serious issue that would almost certainly lead to an instant rejection if querying your manuscript with literary agents.
 This is why it is important to understand and resolve.
 And if you opt to self-publish, you don’t want to leave readers feeling dissatisfied.

-To avoid head hopping, or fix any head hops, you will need to rewrite these sentences to maintain a consistent viewpoint.
+To avoid head hopping, or fix any head hops, you will need to rewrite sentences to maintain a consistent viewpoint.
 In many places, this is a relatively easy tweak to make.

-Most head hopping can be resolved through:
+Most head hopping in third person limited can be resolved through:

 1) Describing behaviours instead of reporting thoughts and feelings